vboussange/EvoId.jl/README.md

 ```

 ### 2. Define birth and death function
-Birth and death functions depend on agents position in the combination of spaces defined above, i.e. position on the graph and the adaptive trait.
+Birth and death functions depend on individuals position in the combination of spaces defined above, i.e. position on the graph and the adaptive trait.
 We decide that each vertex selects for an optimal trait value $`\theta_i \in \{-1,1\}`$.

 ```julia